Efficient Off-Policy Q-Learning for Data-Based Discrete-Time LQR Problems: Abstract

 \section{Abstract}

 This paper introduces and analyzes an improved Q-learning algorithm for discrete-time linear time-invariant systems.
 The proposed method does not require any knowledge of the system dynamics, and it enjoys significant efficiency advantages over other data-based optimal control methods in the literature.
 This algorithm can be fully executed off-line, as it does not require to apply the current estimate of the optimal input to the system as in on-policy algorithms.
 It is shown that a persistently exciting input, defined from an easily tested matrix rank condition, guarantees the convergence of the algorithm.
-Moreover, the method avoids the use of linear matrix inequalities (LMIs) for control design, decreasing the corresponding computational complexity.
 A data-based method is proposed to design the initial stabilizing feedback gain that the algorithm requires.
 Robustness of the algorithm in the presence of noisy measurements is analyzed.
-Both theoretical and simulation comparisons are performed to show the advantages of this algorithm against other model-free control design methods.
+We compare the proposed algorithm in simulation to different direct and indirect data-based control design methods.